-Toyota and other automakers were named in certain class actions filed in Mexico, Australia, Israel and Brazil relating to Takata airbag issues.
-The actions in Israel and Brazil are being litigated.
-The actions in Mexico and Australia have been resolved.
+Toyota and other automakers are subject to certain class actions relating to Takata airbag issues.
+The actions against Toyota are being litigated in Brazil and Argentina.

 Toyota is named as a defendant in an economic loss class action lawsuit in Australia in which damages are claimed on the basis that diesel particulate filters in certain vehicle models are defective.
 On April 7, 2022 and March 27, 2023, Toyota received unfavorable judgments in the court of first instance and the Federal Court of Australia, respectively.
 The judgments included a finding that there was a perceived reduction in vehicle value of certain vehicle models.
 Toyota disagrees with the appeal court judgment and has filed a final appeal.
 Other claims of economic loss in this class action lawsuit continue to be litigated at the court of first instance.
 In calculating the provision we should record in the consolidated financial statements as a result of the aforementioned judgments, Toyota has considered various factors including the legal and factual circumstances of the case, the contents of the judgement of the court of first instance and the Federal Court of Australia, and the views of legal counsel.
 The currently estimated probable economic outflow related to the class action is immaterial to Toyota's consolidated financial position, results of operations and cash flows.
 At this stage, however, the final outcome and therefore ultimate financial liability for Toyota on account of this matter cannot be predicted with certainty.